AlexsLemonade/OpenPBTA-analysis/tables/zenodo-upload/README.md

 # Data underlying OpenPBTA Manuscript Figures and Molecular Alterations

-This directory contains CSV files that represent data inputted to plots shown in the OpenPBTA manuscript.
+This directory contains CSV files that represent data contained in plots shown in the OpenPBTA manuscript.
-It is intended to facilitate inspection of the underlying data easier for readers and to explicitly capture the samples included in figures (where applicable).
+It is intended to facilitate inspection of the underlying data shown in each figure and to explicitly capture which samples are included in figures (where applicable).
 To **reproduce the figures**, we recommend using the code in the analysis repository: <https://github.com/AlexsLemonade/OpenPBTA-analysis>.
 Please see `figures/` directory documentation in the repository, as well as the documentation for figure generation scripts (`figures/scripts/README.md`).